vaquerizaslab/fanc/kaic-doc/getting_started.rst

 When you remove the ``--run-with test`` argument, ``kaic`` will work through the pipeline.
-On a modern desktop computer with at least four computing cores the command should take less than an hour to finish.
+On a modern desktop computer with at least four computing cores the command should take less than 30 minutes to finish.
 It will generate several binned, bias-corrected Hi-C matrices from the FASTQ input.

 You can read details about ``kaic auto`` and all of its parameters in :ref:`kaic-auto`.